 The Middle School is proud to be innovative in its use of ICT.
-All students are expected to bring a laptop in the Middle School, ensuring that they have access to all available resources in their lessons.
+All students are expected to bring a laptop to school each day, ensuring that they have access to all available resources in their lessons.

 If using an iPad, as an alternative, students must ensure they have a keyboard attachment to complete tasks.